Update your filters to get more cards to display. Reach out if you are having any problems.

-Growing up with the Big Four, banking with the Big Four, often means we stay with the Big Four as adults.
+Banking with the Big Four as kids, often means we stay with the Big Four as adults.
 But is this the right thing to do?
 If you’re thinking about applying for a credit card now, should you choose one from the massive range on offer from a Big Four bank?

-So, why should you choose ANZ as your credit card provider?
 One word: choice.
-As you may have gathered, ANZ is huge.
+ANZ is a huge banking superpower.
 It has hundreds of billions of dollars in assets and more product choice than you can shake a stick at.

 If you’re looking for credit cards, ANZ has ‘em.
 From rewards cards and low rate low fee cards, to the feature-packed status symbols that are gold and platinum cards.
 Want to know more?
 Let’s take a look to see what ANZ has to offer.

-What is a starter card?
 As you could probably guess, a starter card is designed as an introduction to credit cards.
-ANZ actually has a couple of starter cards: the ANZ First Credit Card and the ANZ First for Students Credit Card.
+ANZ actually has a starter card: the ANZ First Credit Card.

-What sets these apart from standard credit cards?
+What sets this apart from standard credit cards?
 One of the first things you should notice when comparing credit cards is the minimum income requirement.
 If you’re pulling in big bucks, then this shouldn’t be a big issue.
 However, if you’re just starting out in adult life, chances are your bank account looks a little leaner.

 Back to the starter cards.
 As any credit card provider would, ANZ will check your credit history when you apply.
 This will show whether you are good with money and can handle dealing with credit.
 Don’t have that much of a credit history?
 One of the great things about having a credit card is using it to build up your credit score.